PacketFabric/terraform-connectivity-cloud-router-module/README.md

     google_pop     = "SFO1" # https://packetfabric.com/locations/cloud-on-ramps
     google_speed   = "1Gbps"
     redundant      = true
-    bgp_prefixes = [ # optional additional prefixes out to restrict the traffic to a specific subnet {
+    bgp_prefixes = [ # The prefixes in question must already be present as routes within the route table that is associated with the VPC
+      {
         prefix = "172.16.1.0/24"
         type   = "out" # Allowed Prefixes to Cloud (to Google)